HighIander/smart-element-extension/README.md

 Firefox Desktop can load the extension temporarily for development/testing.

-1. Download the Smart Element ZIP from the [Smart Element v1.0.0 release page](https://github.com/HighIander/smart-element-extension/releases/tag/1.0.0) and unzip it.2.
-Open Firefox.
+1. Download and unzip the Smart Element release ZIP.
+2. Open Firefox.
 3. Go to `about:debugging`.
 4. Click **This Firefox**.
 5. Click **Load Temporary Add-on...**.
 6. Select `manifest.json` from the unzipped Smart Element folder.
 7. Open or reload your Element Web tab.
-8. Optional: **Install as app** (progressive web app, PWA): look for the install icon in the browser adress bar to install as desktop app

 Important details: